qendro/DXNN-Trader-v2/README.md

     git push        #Saves it to Github

-    3. Optional - Use Branches (For New Features or Experiments): bash
+    3. Optional - Use Branches (For New Features or Experiments):
-Copy
-Edit

     git checkout -b new-feature
-Work on your new feature, then:
+    #Work on your new feature, then:
-        git checkout -b new-feature

         git add .
         git commit -m "Added new feature"
         git push -u origin new-feature